Entanglement Polytopes: Multiparticle Entanglement from Single-Particle Information: Supplementary Text

-An alternative second approach consists in realizing that there exists a function $\delta(p)$ such that if the local eigenvalues are more than $\delta(p)$ away from an entanglement polytope $\Delta_{\mathcal C}$, then $\rho$ cannot be written as a convex combination of pure states $\ket{\phi_i}\in {\mathcal C}$.
+The second, alternative approach for treating noise consists in realizing that there exists a function $\delta(p)$ such that if the local eigenvalues are more than $\delta(p)$ away from an entanglement polytope $\Delta_{\mathcal C}$, then $\rho$ cannot be written as a convex combination of pure states $\ket{\phi_i}\in \overline{\mathcal C}$.
 More precisely, define the distance between an experimentally obtained collection of eigenvalues $\lambda(\rho)$ and an entanglement polytope $\Delta_{\mathcal C}$ by